hjgong98/cmpm-121-f25-hjgong/README.md

 2. Under "Source", select "GitHub Actions"
 3. The workflow will automatically deploy on pushes to the `main` branch
 4. Your site will be published at `https://<your-github-username>.github.io/<repository-name>/`

+### updated the clicker button so that interacting with it will increment the number shown